TianjiaoLuo/GAN-BMC/README.md

 ### This implementation includes Dirac-GAN-BMC and styleGAN2-ada-BMC with controller on generator
 ### This repo is modified from styleGAN2-ADA-pytorch implementation

+## Note
+Contact luotj21@mails.tsinghua.edu.cn if you have any questions

 ## Getting started

 Pre-trained networks are stored as `*.pkl` files that can be referenced using local filenames or URLs: